LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/data_concat.rst

 .. parsed-literal::

 	for f in \*;
-	do                         # ​↓​ the space here should be included! sed -e "s/\\(^\@D00.\*\\) .\*$/\\1;sample=${f%.\*};/" $f \\
+	do                          :comment:`# ​↓​ the space here should be included!` sed -e "s/\\(^\@D00.\*\\) .\*$/\\1;sample=${f%.\*};/" $f \\
 		>> ../:var:`output.fastq`;
 	done